 Child Support: Determining Parents' Income

-One universal standard in state guidelines for setting child support is that the final support award is "income driven" -- determined primarily by the income of the parties.
-It is therefore vital that parents understand what funds can be considered "income" under the child support guidelines, and what funds are excluded from the definition of income.
+Regardless of the state, a final child support award based on the guidelines is "income driven."
+That means it is determined primarily by the income of the parties.
+It is therefore crucial that parents understand what funds can be considered "income" under the child support guidelines and which are excluded from that definition.